 - Thorough cleaning remains essential in preventing the spread of coronavirus and thus keeping children and staff safe

-- Teaching and support staff will leave the building by when ready each day.
+- Teaching and support staff will leave the building when ready each day.
 The cleaning team will continue to thoroughly clean the areas that have been used.

 - PPA will be in school as usual but will be adhering to social distancing so class groups don’t mix.
 Can use the Hive, Owl, Library rooms with the therapeutic support taking place in the Sunshine room??

 - Steve will ensure he and his team continue to thoroughly clean all areas and surfaces with a chlorine based product as per the government’s advice; this includes table tops, taps, chairs, handles, door handles, key boards etc.

 - Staff will need to play their part with this during the day and use anti bac wipes, liquid and blue roll to clean surfaces e.g. after using the photocopier.
 These products MUST be stored well away from children at all times.

 - The staffroom can be accessed to check the notice board, check pigeon holes and collect a hot drink using sealed disposable cups provided by the school or staff bring their own.
 Staff need to observe social distancing requirements when accessing the staffroom.
 Regular communications will be sent via staff email to reduce need to check pigeon holes.